 Increased human height, in its most profound sense, represents a genetic variation upon which natural selection may act.
 If it is advantageous to survival and reproduction, then over time, height will increase.
 The opposite, of course, is also possible.

 As to whether it is advantageous or not, this depends.
 There are performance trade-offs for shorter or taller stature.
-These will be explained in the next chapter.
-To summarize though, taller stature is favorable for reach, visibility, speed, absolute strength, heat retention, and energy efficiency.
+To summarize, taller stature is favorable for reach, visibility, speed, absolute strength, heat retention, and energy efficiency.
 On the other hand, shorter stature is favorable for maneuverability, agility, relative strength, heat dissipation, and lesser energy requirements.

 Depending on our ancestors’ environment then, these trade-offs influenced natural selection to increase or decrease height.
 In the long run, it is clear that height has trended upwards.
 We are not alone in this trend towards increasing size.
 What is referred to as Cope’s rule postulates that population lineages, across all species, tend to increase in body size over evolutionary time1.